gmanio/codility/README.md

 |----------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | ES2015 via Babel 6.0                   | Optional ES2015 support using [Babel](https://babeljs.io/).
 To enable ES2015 support remove the line `"only": "gulpfile.babel.js",` in the [.babelrc](.babelrc) file.
 ES2015 source code will be automatically transpiled to ES5 for wide browser support.  |
 | Sass support                           | Compile [Sass](http://sass-lang.com/) into CSS with ease, bringing support for variables, mixins and more.
 (Run `gulp serve` or `gulp` for production)                                                                                                      |
-| Live Browser Reloading                 | !NotYet implemented :: Reload the browser in real-time anytime an edit is made without the need for an extension.
+| Live Browser Reloading                 | Reload the browser in real-time anytime an edit is made without the need for an extension.
 (Run `webpack dev` and edit your files)
-                                                                                                                         |

 * * *